Mariners vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Mariners Betting Records & Stats

-- The Mariners have won 50% of the games this season when they were favored on the moneyline (9-9).
+- The Mariners have won 10 of the 19 games they were the moneyline favorite this season (52.6%).

-- Seattle has played in three games as moneyline favorites with odds of -175 or shorter and won every time.
+- Seattle has played as moneyline favorites of -225 or shorter in just two games this season, which it won both.

-- Based on this contest's moneyline, the Mariners have an implied win probability of 63.6%.
+- The Mariners have a 69.2% chance to win this game based on the moneyline's implied probability.

-- Seattle has played in 29 games with a set over/under, and have combined with its opponents to go over the total 14 times (14-14-1).
+- Seattle has played in 30 games with an over/under set, and have combined with its opponents to go over the total 15 times (15-14-1).

 - The Mariners have had a run line set for just two matchups this season, and went 1-1-0 ATS.